imarquart/text2network/README.md

 3. Processing: Using the trained language models, the each word in the corpus is analyzed in its context.
 For each such occurrence, ties representing probabilistic relations are created.
 Here, we use a Neo4j graph database to save this network.

 4. Analysis: The semantic_network class directly encapsulates the graph database and conditioning operations thereon.
 Networks created here can either be analyzed directly, or exported in gexf format.

+If you start with a trained Transformer model (i.e. from Hugginface / PyTorch transformers) and do not seek to fine-tune it, only points (3) and (4) apply.

 ## Prerequisites